 Small, versatile, and efficient — the Vega launch system is Europe’s way of launching light satellites to multiple orbits in a single launch.
 Unlike most small rockets, Vega can lift payloads ranging from a single satellite up to one main satellite plus additional small satellites and place them into separate orbits on a single mission.

 Vega is a single-body launcher (no strap-on boosters) with three solid rocket stages: the P80 first stage, the Zefiro 23 second stage, and the Zefiro 9 third stage.
 It is a 3 m-diameter vehicle, standing 30 m tall with a liftoff mass of 137 tonnes.
 It also has a liquid-propellant upper module for attitude and orbit control as well as satellite release.

 Good to know: Zefiro is a family of solid-fuel rocket motors developed by Avio and used on the European Space Agency Vega rocket.
 The name Zefiro derives from the acronym ZEro FIrst stage ROcket,

-The propellant of all Zefiro models is HTPB 1912 with a nominal composition of 19% of aluminium powder, 69% of ammonium perchlorate with 12% of hydroxyl-terminated polybutadiene binder.
-Zefiro 23 and Zefiro 9A, where the number represent the intended propellant weight at design phase, are used respectively as second and third stage of Vega rockets.
+The propellant of all Zefiro models is HTPB 1912 with a nominal composition of 19% of aluminum powder, 69% of ammonium perchlorate with 12% of hydroxyl-terminated polybutadiene binder.
+Zefiro 23 and Zefiro 9A, where the number represent the intended propellant weight at the design phase, are used respectively as the second and third stage of Vega rockets.

 Vega Launches Aeolus.
 Video Credits: SciNews